BlueM2ST/dndDiscordBot/README.md

 Some basic functions to use when playing DnD or similar games through Discord.

+Most config is done through a json file for easy modification (this config.json file will need to be filled in for the bot to work)

 # Features
 Supports dice rolling in the format:
 - !roll <#d#> <+#> ( ># )